Telicent-io/telicent-core-charts/charts/telicent-core/charts/smart-cache-graph/README.md

 # Telicent Package for Smart Cache Graph

-Telicent Smart Cache Graph allows for testing and demonstrating of Attribute-Based Access Control (ABAC) capabilities within Telicent CORE.
+Telicent Smart Cache Graph enables efficient storage, retrieval, and querying of complex relationships, making it ideal for applications that require rapid access to interconnected datasets.

 ## Introduction